kitesi/remote-pc/README.md

 # Remote PC

-This is a nodejs + svelte based application to control your computer from another device.
+This is a go + svelte based application to control your computer from another device.
 This is intended only for simple media, mouse and keyboard control.
 You must also be on the same network as the host.
 Overall a wireless mouse and keyboard would be way better.

 You might be interested in [rustdesk](https://github.com/rustdesk/rustdesk) which is more advanced and allows for connections between different networks.